akashshah59/BankingFraudDetector/README.md

 # Banking Fraud Prevention using Graph Data Models

 This project was used in HSBC India's first of its kind hackathon.
-The hackathon comprised around 300 participants and this project emerged as one of the winners.
+The hackathon had around 300 participants and this project emerged as one of the winners.

 ## Idea